Research

 Rensselaer Polytechnic Institute | April 11, 2025

-Elizabeth Ameke had the honor of presenting her work at the 10th Annual Graduate Research Symposium hosted by Rensselaer Polytechnic Institute.
+I had the honor of presenting my work at the 10th Annual Graduate Research Symposium hosted by Rensselaer Polytechnic Institute.
 Her poster, "Finite Element Analysis of Low-Velocity Impact Damage in Carbon Fiber Composites Using Siemens NX," was featured during the Poster Presentation and Networking Reception held in the CBIS Atriums.

-Her work focuses on modeling and simulating impact-induced delamination in aerospace-grade composite materials.
-Through finite element methods, Elizabeth is investigating the structural response of carbon fiber laminates under low-velocity impact, contributing to broader efforts in damage prediction and structural health monitoring in aerospace systems.
+My work focuses on modeling and simulating impact-induced delamination in aerospace-grade composite materials.
+Through finite element methods, I'm investigating the structural response of carbon fiber laminates under low-velocity impact, contributing to broader efforts in damage prediction and structural health monitoring in aerospace systems.

-The symposium showcased innovative research from across disciplines, and Elizabeth was grateful for the opportunity to share her findings and engage in insightful conversations with fellow researchers, faculty, and industry guests.
+The symposium showcased innovative research from across disciplines, and Elizabeth was grateful for the opportunity to share my findings and engage in insightful conversations with fellow researchers, faculty, and industry guests.